aramis-lab/clinicadl/docs/Preprocessing/Extract.md

   can be `t1-linear`, `flair-linear` or `pet-linear`.
 You can choose `custom` if you want to get a tensor from a custom filename.

 Each sub-command has its own set of options.
-There are three generic options:
+There are four generic options:

 - `--subjects_sessions_tsv` (Path) is a path to a TSV file listing participant and session IDs.
 - `--extract_json` (str) is the name of the JSON file that will be created to store all the information of the extraction step.
 Default will name the JSON file `extract_{time_stamp}.json`.
 - `--n_proc` (int) is the number of workers used to parallelize tensor extraction.
 Default: `2`.
+- `--from_bids` (Path) is a path to a BIDS from which the CAPS will be created.
+It creates a CAPS with only the tensors extracted to avoid any preprocessing.

 !!! note "Default values"
     When using patch or slice extraction, default values were set according to